 Yes.
+And you can contact us right here to get a quote.
 Okay, moving on to the next section…

 Alright, fine.
-Let’s add some context to why organizations should hire a market research company for their competitor analysis.
+Let’s add some context to why organizations should hire a competitive intelligence company for your analysis.

 No one will argue competitive research isn’t extremely valuable.
 But what often happens is it gets pushed to the back-burner at an organization because it is extremely time-consuming.